top of page

 This opens up the frets, providing space to visualize things in a different way.
 It also forced us to get reacquainted with the top of the neck and open strings.
 This alone has brought us to a new level of playing.
 The design of the guitar helps to better visualize pathways and connections across and down the fingerboard.
 It can be a fast guitar.
 The action with .11's on top is just right.
 No buzz.

 Ok.
-Now we get to the tone that this thing puts out.
-Amazing comes to mind.
-Outstanding, superb, exceptional all work as well.
-This is one fine instrument.
-We read a review that stated this is not a little guitar trying to sound like a jumbo.
-This guitar, although smaller, is still of respectful size for gigging.
-The sound, even through a solid state practice amp is blow away.
-It is deep and rich, yet you can hear the steel.
-It has the acoustic brightness, and the neck - you can glide on the neck - the fret finish is first rate.
+Now we get to the tone that this little beauty puts out.
+It's pretty amazing actually.
+We've read a review that stated this is not a little guitar trying to sound like a jumbo.
+This guitar is certainly a respectful size for gigging.
+The sound, even through a solid state practice amp, is blow away.
+It is deep, rich, you can hear the tone of the steel.
+It has the acoustic brightness you'd hope to find, and the neck - you can glide on the neck - the fret finish is first rate.

 Now keep in mind that this is an electric acoustic.
-In retro fashion I would say it would more accurate to call it an electrified acoustic.
+In practical fashion I would say it would more accurate to call it an electrified acoustic.
 Face the amp and get too close, the feedback will howl.
-So don't do that or get ready to turn down a volume somewhere quickly.

 The stock review that you'll find elsewhere will talk up the electronics.
 We're not techies here.
 We know Godin well enough to trust that the technology is first class just like everything else they do.